chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-12-29-year-in-review-2022/index.md

 The following week, I tripped and fell while on my morning run.
 Nothing major, but I scraped up my knee and both hands.
 And it tore a hole in my running pants!
 Thanks, uneven side walk tile.
 I have not gone running since then, but soon… That same night, the aforementioned concert event: [Bad Omens](https://youtu.be/Aibxit_PpAg).
 It’s a band I only recently discovered, but I listened to them so much that an opportunity to see them, at walking distance from the apartment, was too good to pass up.
 It was a nice show, great tunes and energy, alas, I was the only person wearing a mask within a ten-mile radius, so you might have guessed it: COVID finally got me.
 My symptoms were not bad and I kept working to keep me busy, though I probably should have taken a day off to play video games.
 Next time…

+{% gallery %}
+{% localimage "covid-test.jpg", "An at-home COVID-19 test showing both the control and the test lines, meaning it is positive." %}
+{% endgallery %}

 ### Birthday

 Around came my birthday.
 Yay, I’m 30.
 Testing positive with COVID meant staying inside.
 I still feel like high school was a handful of years ago, and don’t feel old, however I do believe I’ve matured.
 I’m so much more sensitive to politics, human rights, the climate, and all that stuff that pieces of shit in power suppress and dismiss.
 As a straight white male, I have acknowledged my privilege (I was definitely aware in the past but the past decade has been oh-so eye-opening) and want to make sure that I listen to the voices of people who are not like me.
 It can be uncomfortable, but that is such an easy burden for me compared to what other folks go through every day.